Leonardo-Oliveiras/aem-vue-basic-components/README.md

 SASS  | [Sass Documentation here](https://sass-lang.com/documentation)

 # Getting started
- Run in the project root `mvn clean install -PautoInstallPackage` to deploy the project to AEM
+ Run in root's folder `mvn clean install -PautoInstallPackage` to deploy the project to your AEM local instance

  Or

- In ui.frontend run `npm run serve` to open the app on http://localhost:8000/content/vue/home.html
+ In ui.frontend's folder root, run `npm run serve` to open the app on http://localhost:8000/content/vue/home.html

 > If you do not have a local instance running or need help to configure AEM, see [documentation](https://experienceleague.adobe.com/docs/experience-manager-65.html)